WoollyMittens/tailwind-effects/README.md

 A library to tie scripted events to tailwind classes.

 This is currently a disorganised prototype.
-No working demo is included yet.